samuroi/SamuROI/doc/examples.rst

 ---------------------------------
 Often one wants to apply some custom postprocessor to traces produces by the ROIs.
 This can be achieved by installing a custom postprocessor.
-E.g. if you click on the "detrend" and "smoothen" buttons in the gui, respective postprocessors will transform the trace bevore it gets displayed in any widget.
+E.g. if you click on the "detrend" and "smoothen" buttons in the gui, respective postprocessors will transform the trace before it gets displayed in any widget.
 In this example we will show how we can transform the trace such that it has a zero mean over time.

 .. code-block:: python